Results

 CASE DISMISSED!
 A driver charged with Reckless Driving for speeding 89-mph in a 55-mph zone walked away from court without a conviction.
 Due to allegedly speeding 34 mph over the limit, the driver was at risk of jail time and a license suspension if convicted of this charge.
 Instead of convicting the driver of the charge, the judge dismissed the case and the driver walked away from court without a fine, jail time, or license suspension!

-Henrico County, Virginia – General District Court Reckless Driving Defense Attorney Case Result
+Henrico County, Virginia – General District Court Traffic Attorney Case Result for speeding ticket

 What Our Clients Are Saying